nmecsys/nowcasting/README.md

 x <- Bpanel(base = base, trans = BRGDP$trans)
 ```

-The variable to be forecasted is then made stationary.
+The variable to be forecast is then made stationary.
 We also use the `month2qtr` function to cast GDP as a quaterly variable.

 ```{r warning=FALSE}
 GDP <- base[,which(colnames(base) == "PIB")]